-We caught up with the ever electric actress at Cliff Central studios to chat about her ups and downs as an actress and her new career venture.
+Blacklight caught up with the ever electric actress at Cliff Central studios, to chat about her ups and downs as an actress and her new career venture.

-Hlubi: I would like to thank my director, Kosta Kalarytis.
-He is such a generous director because he gives you the space to freely express yourself as an artist, without any inhibitions.
+Hlubi: Laughs, I would like to thank my director, Kosta Kalarytis.
+He is such a generous director.
+He gives you the space to freely express yourself as an artist without any inhibitions.
 I also want to thank the scriptwriter for creating a role that allowed me to give an impactful performance.
-But most of all I want to show gratitude to my husband because what we do is complete madness.
-It’s always on the extreme of either being employed or unemployed and everyone who supports us goes through that with us.
+But most of all, I want to show gratitude to my husband because what we do is complete madness.
+It’s always on the extreme of either being employed or unemployed and everyone who supports us also goes through that with us.

-Hlubi: Bendothukile, because andiqhelanga.
+H: Bendothukile (I was shocked) because andiqhelanga (It’s unfamiliar to me).
 It was just a mixture of surprise, confusion and joy.
-I believe the win was not just for me, it was for all of us women working or trying to break into the industry.
+I believe the win was not just for me, it was for all of us women, working or trying to break into the industry.

-Hlubi: I want to use this moment to empower girls like myself.
+H: I want to use this moment to empower girls like myself.
 I want us to learn to empower ourselves.
 Gone are those days where we die poor and our fans are paying for our funerals.
 We have to be businesswomen and learn to be financially savvy about our art.
-Also, as people who have been in the industry for a long time – we have to be honest about our industry so that young actors can know and prepare themselves.
+Also, as people who have been in the industry for a long time, we have to be honest about our industry so that young actors can know and prepare themselves.

 Coming into the industry I was also quite naïve because I didn’t know better.
 I blew the money from Isidingo because I thought the opportunity was forever.
 I was lucky because I still managed to have other opportunities after the role ended, but others are not so lucky.
 This is why we have to talk about these experiences so that our kids don’t repeat them.

-As someone who has had such challenges in the industry, what exactly do you say to aspiring actors?
+BL: As someone who has had so many challenges in the industry, what do you say to aspiring actors?

-What inspired you to switch lanes and go the radio route?
+BL: What inspired you to switch lanes and go the broadcasting route?

-Hlubi: I have learned that as black women in this industry, we have to diversify.
+H: I have learned that as black women in this industry we have to diversify.
 You can’t just rely on one source of income, you have to create other avenues where you can also upskill yourself.
 In the professional world, school is never out; you must always learn new things.